 - Rest of the year: park gates are open 8.30am to 6pm.

-A park entry fee of $8 per vehicle per day applies in the Glenbrook area.Buy annual pass.
+$8 per vehicle per day applies at attractions in the Glenbrook area.Buy annual pass.

 Contact hours: Entry station is only open on weekends, public holidays and school holidays.

 - Blue Mountains National Park, Bruce Road, Glenbrook NSW 2773